-The Doctor of Philosophy degree is taken in a particular field, supported by a strong background in the general history of art.
+The Doctor of Philosophy degree is taken in a particular field, including Film & Media Studies, supported by a strong background in the general history of art.
 Doctoral candidates also undertake collateral studies in other graduate departments, or in one of the University's interdisciplinary programs.
-The Department of Art offers M.A. and Ph.D. degrees, although the M.A. is only granted as a step toward fulfilling requirements for the Ph.D.
-The Department does not admit students who wish to work only toward the M.A. degree.
+The Department of Art & Art History offers MA and PhD degrees, although the MA is only granted as a step toward fulfilling requirements for the PhD.
+The Department does not admit students who wish to work only toward the MA degree.

-The Department admits four to seven students each year.
+The Department admits approximately 4 to 7 students each year to the PhD program.

 Time to Completion